You can report the following types of smoke nuisance to us –

 Domestic bonfire smoke

-We contact the person responsible to advise them of the legal position and ask them to put the bonfire out as long as this does not cause a bigger problem due to ash and steam.
+We contact the person responsible to advise them of the legal position and ask them to put the bonfire out as long as this does not cause a bigger problem due to extinguished embers and steam.

 If we assess that smoke from the bonfire is or is likely to cause a statutory nuisance we serve an abatement notice on the person responsible.
 This notice states that the person reduces or removes the nuisance and prevents it from happening again.
 Failure to comply with the notice is an offence punishable by a fine of up to £5,000 plus an additional fine of up to £500 for each day that it continues.